 - English

 - Mathematics

-- Sciences (at least two of biology, chemistry and physics)
+- Sciences (at least two of biology, chemistry and physics) or a combined science course

 In addition, students continue to take non-examined lessons in P.E & Games.

 In addition, from those academic subjects studied so far, students in Year 9 choose four subjects as their options for GCSE in Year 10.
 Occasionally, this is not appropriate for some reason and a student may be placed on a reduced number of courses for study at GCSE level.